 The two say that they have stumbled upon this definition of a relationship when they were struggling to define their own relationship.

 “Our relationships are so fluid that a lot of people in our lives that could be considered friends, we have shared sexual intimacy or romantic relationships with.

-We have had relationships that range from short term to long term, we have partners we enjoy moving our bodies with while dancing or practicing acrobatics, but do not share other intimacy with.
+We have had relationships that range from short term to long term relationships, we have partners we enjoy moving our bodies with while dancing or practising acrobatics but do not share other intimacy with.
 We have shared lovers simultaneously with one another, we have had three-person relationships, and the list goes on,” says the couple, when asked to define Fluid Relationships.

-Brittany and Conor, who met at a health festival in New York four years ago, say their relationships with others only serve to make their love for each other stronger.
+Brittany and Conor, who met at a health festival in New York four years ago, say their relationships with others only serve to make their love stronger.

 Related Reading: Millennial Relationships: Are The Millennials Having Less Sex?